ESIPFed/Awesome-Earth-Artificial-Intelligence/README.md

 TransmogrifAI (pronounced trăns-mŏgˈrə-fī) is an AutoML library written in Scala that runs on top of Apache Spark.
 It was developed with a focus on accelerating machine learning developer productivity through machine learning automation, and an API that enforces compile-time type-safety, modularity, and reuse. [[repo](https://github.com/salesforce/TransmogrifAI)]

+Microsoft AI for Earth API Platform is a distributed infrastructure designed to provide a secure, scalable, and customizable API hosting, designed to handle the needs of long-running/asynchronous machine learning model inference.
+It is based on Azure and Kubernetes. [[repo](https://github.com/microsoft/AIforEarth-API-Platform)]

 OneFlow is a performance-centered and open-source deep learning framework. [[repo](https://github.com/Oneflow-Inc/oneflow)]

 ml.js - Machine learning tools in JavaScript. [[repo](https://github.com/mljs/ml)]